So – how is it all going? Has it sunk it yet? Yes, you’re really pregnant!

 Find a local pregnancy exercise class

 There are a number of exercise classes specifically for pregnant women.
 They offer many benefits of having specially trained instructors and pregnancy-safe exercise as well as the opportunity to mix and chat with other pregnant women in your community.
-Our directory has a list of local pregnancy exercise classes.

 This content is meant as a guide only.
 If you find anything worrying or unsettling, or experience any bleeding or spotting, contact your local GP, obstetrician or an emergency healthcare provider immediately.